MariuszBudzynski/MyTasks/README.md

 The project combines a **lightweight .NET backend** with a **React-based frontend**, and authentication is handled through **JWT**.

 *(Concept version – the description will be updated once the app is finished.)*
+**IMPORTANT** → The JWT key is empty because it is configured to be stored in User Secrets under "Jwt:Key".

 ---